ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 `dotnet user-secrets set "authentication_github_clientId" "<YOUR_CLIENTID>"`
 `dotnet user-secrets set "authentication_github_clientSecret" "<YOUR_CLIENTSECRET>"`

 After the secrets have been set, cd into the src folder, and then cd into the Chirp.Web folder.
-From here you simply type "dotnet run".
+From here you simply type `dotnet run`

 ## How to run test suite locally
 <!---